devmessias/Functors-Applicatives-e-Monads-em-Figuras/README.md

 ![](img/bill.png)

-Bill O’Reilly being totally ignorant about the Maybe functor
+Bill O’Reilly sendo um ignorante total sobre `Maybe` totally ignorant about the Maybe functor

 Like Morpheus in the Matrix, `fmap` knows just what to do; you start with Nothing, and you end up with Nothing! `fmap` is zen.
 Now it makes sense why the `Maybe` data type exists.
 For example, here’s how you work with a database record in a language without `Maybe`: